Roll Your Own Ruby Type Checking: Part 1

 Sorbet

-Sorbet is a powerful type-checker, designed specifically for Ruby.
-It is implemented using Ruby language features, unlike other type-checkers based on pre-processors and other tricks.
+Sorbet is a powerful type checker, built specifically for Ruby.
+It is implemented using Ruby language features, unlike other type checkers, which are often based on pre-processors and other tricks.
 The Sorbet ecosystem also provides plugins for IDE integration and additional development tooling.

-Let’s look at some code… When we visit the Sorbet website we’re greeting with this little example, illustrating just how easy it is to add type-checking to both new and existing code:
+Let’s look at a simple example, showing how Sorbet is used… When we visit the Sorbet website we’re greeting with this little example, illustrating just how easy it is to add type checking to both new and existing code:

 extend T::Sig